 Vetstreet does not provide medical advice, diagnosis, or treatment.
 See Additional Information ›

-If your pet is forever scratching himself, he’s likely dealing with fleas, allergies, oher parasites or some other underlying problem.
-Here, what you can do to make him feel better.
+If your pet is forever scratching himself, he’s may be dealing with fleas, allergies or another medical problem.
+Here's what you can do to help.

 Itching is one of the most common problems veterinarians encounter, and they have an arsenal of weapons—from special shampoos to lotions, supplements and medications—to ease the incessant itching and prevent a simple twinge from turning into something more.